rdtabb/Expressive.-Full-stack-blog/readme.md

 # Expressive.
 Full-stack blog application
 Expressive is a full-stack application which has user authentication and authorization and blog functionality.
+App created using MERN stack

 ## Functionality
  - Create account